- Heartburn, regurgitation, and dysphagia.

 .
 2005;22(Suppl 1):11–19.

 Pathologic reflux of gastric contents occurs when the refluxate overcomes the antireflux barriers of the gastroesophageal junction, typically in a postprandial state.
 The antireflux barrier of the gastroesophageal junction is anatomically and physiologically complex and vulnerable to a number of potential mechanisms of reflux.
 The primary antireflux mechanism is the LES, a segment of smooth muscle in the lower esophagus that is chronically contracted to maintain a pressure that is approximately 15 mm Hg above intragastric pressure.
 The two main patterns of LES dysfunction are (1) a hypotensive LES and (2) pathologic transient LES relaxations.
-Anatomic disruption of the gastroesophageal junction, commonly associated with a hiatal hernia, contributes to ...
+Anatomic disruption of the gastroesophageal junction, commonly associated with a hiatal hernia, ...